YouTube covets TV gold with new channels

 American Hipster is one of about 100 channels covering topics ranging from food to sports that YouTube is bankrolling to attract advertising dollars of the television world by getting YouTube users to adopt the habits of television viewers.

-The success of the channels will test whether YouTube, a division of Google Inc, can evolve from a popular hub for home videos into an influential player in the entertainment industry's big leagues.
+The success of the channels will test whether YouTube, a division of Google Inc (GOOG.O), can evolve from a popular hub for home videos into an influential player in the entertainment industry's big leagues.

 On Wednesday, YouTube will promote a new slate of original channels to big-brand advertisers in New York, hosting for the first time a splashy "upfront" event where marketers preview upcoming television shows and allocate ad dollars.

-It joins a growing crop of other Internet services, from Hulu to AOL and Yahoo, also trying to lure TV dollars to their own growing menus of online video programming.
+It joins a growing crop of other Internet services, from Hulu to AOL AOL.N and Yahoo (YHOO.O), also trying to lure TV dollars to their own growing menus of online video programming.

 The more professional and semi-professional content that YouTube adds to its mix of videos, the greater the ad revenue it will reap, said Pivotal Research Group analyst Brian Wieser.